ios-xr/iosxr-ansible/README.md

 "local" IOS-XR Ansible module uses Ansible core network module to connect to IOS-XR console to run CLI command.

-There are 2 implemention of "local" mode, CLI and Yang/netconf options.
-Yang/netconf option requires ydk-py python libraries from github and IOS-XR netconf config to be enabled as mentioned earlier.
+There are 2 implementions of "local" mode, CLI and Netconf.
+There are 2 options for Netconf, raw or YDK option.
+YDK option requires ydk-py python libraries from github.

 Additional Notes